CooperDoten/weekend-sql-to-do-list/INSTRUCTIONS.md

 For each of your strech goals, you will be practicing git branching.
 Please refer to the branching notes for a reminder on commands.
 Each branch will be merged into master using `--no-ff`.
 This will allow us to see that you branched your feature when you turn in your code.

 - `feature-styling-bootstrap`
+   # I had added bootstrap before  I got to stretch goal area, will be using
+   # feature branches on the rest of the stretches.
     - [x]  Add Bootstrap to the front end and style it up!
-      -  Buttons -- make the creation buttons and completion buttons green and the delete red.
+      [x]  Buttons -- make the creation buttons and completion buttons green and the delete red.
-      -  Inputs -- make your text inputs styled in the bootstrap way
-      -  Responsive -- make your app responsive to different screen sizes -- check out the [Layout](https://getbootstrap.com/docs/4.1/layout/overview/) section
+      [x]  Inputs -- make your text inputs styled in the bootstrap way [x] Responsive -- make your app responsive to different screen sizes -- check out the [Layout](https://getbootstrap.com/docs/4.1/layout/overview/) section

 - `feature-confirm-delete`